felipe-altiscale/hadoop/dev-support/docker-compose/README.md

 ![alt text](other/docker-compose.png "Hadoop Docker Compose")

 ## Requirements
-- Docker v17.12.0 or greater (with Docker VM configured to 4 CPU and 8GB RAM is recommended)
+- Docker v17.12.0 or greater (with OSX Docker VM configured to at least 5GB RAM)
 - OSX 10.13.3 or Linux

 ## Setup